 - A testimonial from the licensee of a licensed real estate agency;

-- A comprehensive list of all the transactions concluded by you.
-It also has to be verified by the licensee of the licensed real estate agency.
+- A comprehensive list of all transactions concluded: this list must be verified by the licensee of the licensed real estate agency;

-- Documentary proof of the aforementioned 20 sale/lease transactions;
+- Documented proof of the aforementioned 20 sale/lease transactions;

-If all your documents are in order, you can expect to receive a notification within 1-2 weeks of your submission.
-This notification will advise you that your application for the House Agent’s License has been approved.
-You will need to pay SGD 130 for the issuance of the House Agent’s License.
+If all documents are in order, the applicant can expect to receive a notification within one to two weeks of the submission.
+The notification will mention that the application for the House Agent License has been approved.
+A total of S$130 must be paid for the issuance of the House Agent License.

-There should be no reasons for the authorities to reject your application if you have submitted all the necessary documents and accurate information.
-In order to save both your time and resources, you can hire a professional services firm to handle your House Agent’s License application.
+There should be no reason for the authorities to reject the application if all the necessary documents and accurate information have been submitted.
+To save time and resources, once can hire a professional services firm to handle the House Agent License application.

 The Ministry of National Development has proposed the setting up of a new statutory board called the Council of Estate Agencies.
-This Council will take over the IRA’s role, and will start implementing a new framework for the regulation of the real estate industry.
+This Council will take over the IRAS’s role and will start implementing a new framework for the regulation of the real estate industry.
 This new regulatory framework seeks to:

 - Introduce and ensure that all real estate agents are registered.

-- Introduce new regulations dealing with the conduct of all real estate agencies’ works.
+- Introduce new regulations dealing with the conduct of all real estate agencies.

-- Meeting out discipline and enforcing the mechanisms related to dispute resolutions.
+- Mete out discipline and enforce the mechanisms related to dispute resolutions.

-- Improving the licensing of real estate agencies.
+- Improve the licensing of real estate agencies.

-Real estate agencies will have to make sure that all of its agents are registered with the Council, as well as meet all the below requirements:
+Real estate agencies will have to make sure that all of its agents are registered with the Council as well as meet all the following requirements:

 - Have passed one of the real estate industry’s examinations;

-- Always enrolled in continuing professional development courses.
+- Be enrolled in one or more professional development courses;

 - Must not be a licensed moneylender or an employee of a licensed moneylender;